 The challenge of displacement is not unique to Portland or our region, but our response to it can be.
 We need to do better so that more community members are not priced out of their homes or businesses.
 By partnering in new and innovative ways with the communities most impacted by the challenge, we can.

-The Anti-Displacement Action Plan will develop and coordinate strategies for the City to minimize and mitigate the harm faced by vulnerable communities as a result of Portland’s growth, development, and public investments.
+The Anti-Displacement Action Plan will develop and coordinate strategies for the City to minimize and mitigate the harm faced by vulnerable communities because of Portland’s growth, development, and public investments.
 Staff will research and evaluate the existing programs and tools that directly or indirectly address involuntary displacement of residents, businesses, and other community cultural assets, as well as look at best and promising practices and programs found in other cities.
-The team will then develop a framework for structural change for City decision-making and investing to produce more equitable outcomes.

 During the second phase of the project, a community/City co-created task force comprised of community members, cross-bureau City leadership and others, will use the framework to recommend programmatic and policy improvements to City Council.
 They will help hold the City accountable for existing equitable development, anti-displacement efforts and establish a framework to prioritize COVID-19 related infrastructure spending to improve outcomes for our most vulnerable residents.